Control of relevant hazards associated with the procurement of food (including raw materials) in the context of HACCP

 Control of relevant hazards according to info sheet 64

 In the case of raw material/product (groups) where relevant hazards are identified, control measures will have to be taken.
 These are almost always control measures that must be taken by the producer or supplier.
 There is the possibility that control measures are not taken by the supplier of the raw material, but by the processor of the raw material.
 In that case, a clear agreement must be made between them.
-For example, the risk assessment shows that salmonella in seeds is a relevant danger.
+For example, the risk assessment shows that salmonella in sesame seeds is a relevant danger.
 If a meal producer adds sesame seeds to his products, the producer must check how this relevant hazard is controlled by the supplier, but can also choose to control this danger himself by means of a process step (e.g. heating).
 The producer makes agreements with the supplier about this.

 The supplier’s control does not relieve the producer/processor or the trader or importer of the responsibility to carry out a hazard analysis on the raw materials and/or the trading products.